 The sun’s position is constantly moving throughout the year, and the only way to always have your solar panels angled perfectly is to install a solar tracking system.
 Solar trackers follow the sun as it moves slightly, which will bump up your energy production.
 If you are considering a ground-mounted solar system a solar tracking setup may work.

-For the majority of solar shoppers, a rooftop system is the lowest cost and doesn’t take up space on the ground, and solar trackers can’t easily be installed.
-Solar trackers are generally only used in commercial solar projects that can dramatically increase production with a tracking system.
+For the majority of solar power shoppers, a rooftop system is the lowest cost and doesn’t take up space on the ground.
+Solar trackers can’t easily be installed on a rooftop solar system, so they’re generally only used in commercial solar projects – they can dramatically increase production because the tracking system acts as a solar panel angle calculator.

 Other factors affecting solar panel angle